tomsterBG/short/README.md

 ## Shorter code

+Use the library if it has what you need.
+This delegates code from your project to the library, speeding up the iterative process and freeing up your time to focus on other things.
+One problem: Your skills may diminish

+**Note:** If you're new to programming, this might be too much of a power tool for you.
+Consider using it later.

 Personally i don't find writing to be a problem.
 Autocompletion exists.
-However when reading code, i would do everything i can to help my brain see less, because that lets me focus on what's truly important.
+However, when reading non-library code, i would do everything i can to help my brain see less, because that lets me focus on what's truly important.
 I don't want to figure out...
-...a math formula and every time i read it again, ask myself "What does this do here?".
+...a math formula, and every time i read it again, ask myself "What does this do here?".
 ...how to access files every time i need file access.
 All that slows me down.

 Long story *short*, hehe, figuring things out once is faster than dealing with them multiple times.
-- **Note:** If you're new to programming, this might be too much of a power tool for you.
-Consider using it later.
+I say this from the frame of being this library's creator.
+If you want these benefits, you have to extend my code or write your own.

 # How to use?

 Download the project and delete anything you don't need.
-- Everything you need is in two folders: classes and components.
+- Everything you need is `addons/short/`.
 Everything else is just helping me develop this project.
 - Careful with deleting things in the two folders.
 Some scripts depend on each other.
-You can see which script depends on which by looking at `script_order_hook.gd`.
+You can see which script depends on which by looking at `tests/script_order_hook.gd`.

 # License